elisaado/somtoday-api-docs/README.md

 #### Returns

-Depending on the additional parameters that are set/not set, some of the items in the result may not be present.
+Depending on the additional parameters, some of the items in the result may not be present.
 Assuming all 4 are set:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>